akgohain/vesicleEM/ves_ncls/README.md

-# Cluster Analysis of Vesicle Morphology
+# Neuron Classification

-This project performs a cluster analysis on morphological data of vesicles to identify distinct structural groups.
-The analysis uses a dataset of 20 vesicle samples, characterized by a combination of numerical (e.g., 'TotalVol', 'NucVol', 'TotalLen') and categorical (e.g., 'Branch' type) features.
+This module performs a cluster analysis on morphological data of neurons and vesicles to identify distinct neuron subtypes.
+The analysis uses a morphology dataset of 20 neuron samples, characterized by a combination of numerical (e.g., 'TotalVol', 'NucVol', 'TotalLen') and categorical (e.g., 'Branch' type) features, as well as vesicle numbers by type (e.g., ‘CV’, ‘DCV’ and ‘DCH’).

 The primary methods employed include:
+* The data used to perform the cluster analysis is included in the Jupyter Notebook.
 * Log transformation for numerical features.
 * Gower's distance to handle mixed data types.
 * Hierarchical agglomerative clustering (complete linkage method).